cbmjs/cbm-sherlock/README.md

 > Note: this is what I'm doing here.

-But, if you don't want to do that, you need to run the [CallByMeaning Server](https://github.com/cbmjs/CallByMeaning) locally and replace the default constructor with your host:
+But, if you don't want to do that, you need to run the [cbmjs Server](https://github.com/cbmjs/cbm-engine) locally and replace the default constructor with your host:

 ```javascript
 const CallByMeaning = require('@cbmjs/cbm-api');